exercism/ballerina/docs/TESTS.md

 3. Repeat the two steps above to enable the remaining tests one by one and run them.

-You have solved the exercise when all tests have been enabled and your implementation makes them all pass.
+You have successfully completed the exercise by enabling all tests and making sure that your implementation passes each one.

 Good luck and have fun solving the exercises!